DoganM95/Freenet_Funk-Rest-Api-Server/README.md

 ### Order a specific cell-tariff (mobile plan)

-`POST`-request to the server with the following body as a full example
+`PUT`-request to the server with the following body as a full example

 ```json
 {